 This year’s activity will build on the successes of last year, which include:

-Also produced for the programme were films featuring interviews with learners with SEND.
-These provide a valuable insight into their experiences and level of support, areas for improvement in provision and delivery, the difference a positive learning environment has made to them and their ambitions for the future.
+Films featuring interviews with learners with SEND provide a valuable insight into their experiences and level of support, areas for improvement in provision and delivery, the difference a positive learning environment has made to them and their ambitions for the future.